dev-varshan/dev-varshan/README.md

 ## About Me

-I’m Manoj Varshan, a third-year B.Tech Cyber Security student who strongly believes that building impactful solutions doesn’t always require coding — with the right tools, automation, and ideas, anything is possible.
-That’s where I excel — blending smart tools with creative thinking to turn ideas into reality.
+I'm Manoj Varshan, a third-year B.Tech Cyber Security student who strongly believes that building impactful solutions doesn't always require coding — with the right tools, automation, and ideas, anything is possible.
+That's where I excel — blending smart tools with creative thinking to turn ideas into reality.

 I'm:
 -  **Broad-minded** – Open to working across any domain or technology.